-A debtor can be subject to Prodibis proceedings if all of the following apply:
+A debtor can be subject to Prodibis proceedings if:

-- It is eligible for insolvency proceedings (see above, Insolvency proceedings (fallimento): Initiation). - It has employed at least 200 employees for at least one calendar year preceding the administration. - The value of its liabilities has been two-thirds greater than the value of its assets and revenues during the fiscal year preceding the administration. - There is potential to recover its value, through asset sales or a restructuring.
+- it is eligible for insolvency proceedings (see above, Insolvency proceedings (fallimento): How, when, by whom and to which companies); - it has employed at least 200 employees for at least one calendar year preceding the administration; - the value of its liabilities has been two-thirds greater than the value of its assets and revenues during the fiscal year preceding the administration; and - there is potential to recover its value, through asset sales or a restructuring.

-A debtor can apply for Marzano proceedings if all of the following apply (to it or its group, with all companies taken together):
+A debtor can apply for Marzano proceedings if it (or its group, with all companies taken together):

-- It is eligible for insolvency proceedings (see above, Insolvency proceedings (fallimento): Initiation). - It has employed at least 500 employees for at least one calendar year preceding the administration. - It has liabilities (including guarantees) which are worth no less than EUR300 million.
+- is eligible for insolvency proceedings (see above, Insolvency proceedings (fallimento): How, when, by whom and to which companies); - has employed at least 500 employees for at least one calendar year preceding the administration; and - has liabilities (including guarantees) which are worth no less than EUR300 million (about US\$415.7 million).